 4. Whilst the prison service and the mental health providers have reviewed the circumstances of Mr Willis’s death, I am concerned that there should be a collective and not individual response to ensure that all lessons can be learned.
 I therefore recommend that there be an inter-agency review between the prison service and mental health services as to the mental health care provided to the late Mr Willis including the evidence at the inquest and the jury’s findings.
 In so doing, I do not purport to suggest what the outcome of the review should be.

-I hope the above information meets with your approval and satisfaction and that the actions outlined suitably address your MATTERS OF CONCERN.
-I would also like to express my condolences to the family for their loss of Mr Willis.
+Together we are making life better for our communities I hope the above information meets with your approval and satisfaction and that the actions outline suitably address your outlined matters of concern.

 Please do not hesitate to contact me if you require any further information.